-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - 3.
+- 2. Description of evidence four - 3.
 Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking topography ties, position of accessories, etc.